City of Lincoln Public Works/Utilities

 Whether it is routine maintenance or a service request to grade an alley, it is normally graded in the same manner.
 The operator loosens the surface material with his cutting blade.
 Once the material is loose the operator works it from side to side filling all voids and reestablishing a smooth and drainable surface.
 On occasion it becomes necessary to add fill material, usually clay dirt or asphalt grindings.
 When adding this material, the operator will wind-row the surface material to one side, place the clay or asphalt grindings where they are needed, then proceed with re-establishing the finished surface.

 In our alley maintenance program, we also provide ¾" limestone rock at a minimal cost to adjoining property owners.
 Rock can be added any time during the season, either to the entire alley or areas adjacent to individual lots.
 A standard 300' alley needing a 1 ½" to 2" cover will require approximately five ton for each 50'.
 The price for rock to property owners is determined by an annual bid for granule material, which is handled through the Purchasing Department.
 Property owners can pay either individually or collectively, however payment is required prior to placement.
 The City absorbs the additional cost, trucking and spreading, in our Streets and Highways budget.

-One final note on unpaved alleys.
-Whether it's a maintained or unmaintained alley, as long as its platted, the abutting property owners may petition to have an alley vacated.
-To do this it requires 100% of the property owners approval and their willingness to purchase the section of alley behind their property.
-When vacated, the alleys are usually split down the centerline and are subject to retaining easements for existing or planned utilities.
-Vacation of an alley must be approved by the Planning Commission and the City Council.
+One final note on unpaved alleys: whether the alley is maintained or unimproved, the property owners abutting a platted alley may petition to have the alley vacated as provided for in Section 14.20 of the Lincoln Municipal Code.
+This will require the approval of 100% of the abutting property owners and the willingness of these owners to purchase the section of alley behind their property.
+When vacated, the alleys are usually split down the centerline, and are subject to easements that may need to be retained for existing or planned utilities.
+Alley vacations must be approved by the Planning Commission and the City Council.